1 History

 2.2 Conventional and Unconventional Gas

-Conventional natural gas, gas which is straightforward to source and produce, uses standard, established procedures, non specialized technologies and are less expensive.
-This makes conventional natural gas the first pursued resource when possible.
+Conventional natural gas is straightforward to source and produce, uses standard, established procedures, and uses non-specialized technologies.
+It is also less expensive, making conventional natural gas the first resource pursued when possible.

-Unconventional natural gas is more difficult to source and produce, generally requiring specialized equipment and techniques to extract.
-These unconventional gas resources present a variety of differing circumstances, each offering a distinct set of challenges and considerations.
+Unconventional natural gas is more difficult to source and produce, requiring specialized equipment and extracting techniques.
+These unconventional gas resources present various circumstances, each offering a distinct set of challenges and considerations.
 Unconventional natural gas resources include shale gas, coalbed methane, tight gas limestone or sandstone, methane hydrates, and the renewable resource of biogenic gas.

 2.3 Production Overview

-Producing conventional natural gas or unconventional natural gas requires a team of exploration geologists, geophysicists, and the accompanying specialists who drill to the appropriate depth and employ the relevant techniques for production.
+Producing conventional or unconventional natural gas requires a team of exploration geologists, geophysicists, and accompanying specialists who drill to the appropriate depth and employ the relevant production techniques.

-After an oil reservoir is located by the team, a drilling rig is used to create a vertical shaft and piping is inserted to facilitate the oil and natural gas extraction.
-Initially the pressure of the reservoir will naturally bring the resources to the surface, as the pressure equalizes a pumping system will be connected to continue production.
-Once the well has produced to its full extent, it is cemented and capped to protect the area and prevent hydrocarbons from escaping.
+After the team locates an oil reservoir, a drilling rig creates a vertical shaft, and piping is inserted to facilitate oil and natural gas extraction.
+Initially, the reservoir’s pressure will naturally bring the resources to the surface; as the pressure equalizes, a pumping system is connected to continue production.
+Once the well has been produced to its full extent, it is cemented and capped to protect the area and prevent hydrocarbons from escaping.

-Unconventional natural gas is a rapidly expanding field, full of possibility, promise, and versatility, stretching far into the future with biogas and methane hydrates.
+Unconventional natural gas is a rapidly expanding field of possibility, promise, and versatility.
+With biogas and methane hydrates, it will stretch far into the future.

-Biogenic gas or Biogas is a fully renewable resource composed of methane rich gas and is produced by bacteria called methanogens.
+Biogenic gas or Biogas is a fully renewable resource composed of methane-rich gas produced by bacteria called methanogens.
 Essentially, any organic material is a potential source of bio-gas: food waste, livestock manure, and sewage.
 While the sources for biogenic gas are extremely varied, there are a few popular ways of producing biogas.
-An Anaerobic Digester takes the above listed sources of biogas in addition to fats, oils, and grease, breaks them down, and produces natural gas.
-The natural gas produced must undergo treating and processing to remove impurities before it can be utilized.
+An Anaerobic Digester takes the above-listed biogas sources in addition to fats, oils, and grease, breaks them down, and produces natural gas.
+The natural gas produced must undergo treatment and processing to remove impurities before it can be utilized.

-Methane hydrate is a naturally occurring crystalline form of methane, largely found deep beneath the ocean floor (estimated 95 percent) and in sediments found in Arctic regions.
-Methane hydrates are estimated by some to be the most abundant source of unconventional gas worldwide, ranging from twice to ten times the current reserves of natural gas.
-However, there are difficulties extracting economically feasible amounts of methane from these crystalline formations.
-As of 2013, methods to extract methane from hydrates made significant progress, and as of May 2017 Japan and China announced a successful extraction of methane hydrate mined in the South China Sea.
+Methane hydrate is a naturally occurring crystalline form of methane, largely found deep beneath the ocean floor (estimated 95%) and in sediments found in Arctic regions.
+Some estimate methane hydrates to be the most abundant source of unconventional gas worldwide, ranging from twice to ten times the current reserves of natural gas.
+However, extracting economically feasible amounts of methane from these crystalline formations is difficult.
+As of 2013, methods to extract methane from hydrates made significant progress, and as of May 2017, Japan and China announced a successful extraction of methane hydrate mined in the South China Sea.
 Despite these advances, it may be several years before this colossal energy source can be produced to scale.

 Tight gas is natural gas trapped within the unconnected pores of sandstone or limestone and is typically extracted using one or more horizontal wells.
-Hydraulic fracturing is the predominant method for producing natural gas from this type of formation, although deliquefying – pumping up all the water present in the well – as well as acidizing the well, to dissolve sediments and limestone, are also routinely employed techniques for tight gas production.
+Hydraulic fracturing is the predominant method for producing natural gas from this type of formation, although deliquefying—pumping up all the water present in the well—and acidizing the well to dissolve sediments and limestone are also routinely employed techniques for tight gas production.

 Shale gas is a variety of natural gas contained within shale formations, often absorbed into organic matter.
-Shale has a low permeability which disallows the flow of fluids and gases.
-Natural gas production from shale is achieved through methods like that of coal bed gas and tight gas production: horizontal drilling and hydraulic fracturing.
+Shale has a low permeability, which disallows the flow of fluids and gases.
+Natural gas production from shale is achieved through coal bed gas and tight gas production methods: horizontal drilling and hydraulic fracturing.
 Employing these methods speeds the flow of natural gas and makes the process economically viable.
-Once these energy rich materials are produced, they must be treated and then processed before reaching the market.
+Once these energy-rich materials are produced, they must be treated and then processed before reaching the market.

 https://www.youtube.com/watch?v=BJsggzmgMI0&feature=youtu.be